Connecting GA1000 to Tibbo Devices

 Tibbo devices differ in whether the CS, CLK, DI, and DO lines are remappable.
 On the EM1000, EM1202, and EM1206, you can choose any set of GPIOs to control the GA1000.
 On the EM500 where remapping isn't provided, you just have to use "prescribed" GPIO lines.

 Special case -- the EM500

 Diagram C shows the recommended way of connecting the GA1000 to the EM500 module.
 GPIO lines are a precious commodity on the EM500 -- there are only eight of them available.
-As seen on the diagram C, you can get away with using only three lines to control the GA1000 (against the standard five lines).
+You get away with using only three lines to control the GA1000 (against the standard five lines).
 One line is saved by producing the reset out of CS and CLK lines.
 The second line is saved because EM500's bidirectional GPIOs allow interconnecting DI and DO.
-The EM500 does not allow remapping of GA1000 lines, so GPIO line assignment shown below cannot be changed.
+The EM500 does not allow remapping of GA1000 lines, so the line assignment shown below cannot be changed.